hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 12.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/12.png)

+## Problem 13

-## 13. Get the average firm deposit paid for each boat that has been booked by more than one person, in increasing order of amount.
+> Get the average firm deposit paid for each boat that has been booked by more than one person, in increasing order of amount.
 A firm deposit is one which exceeds 10.

 ```sql
 SELECT `BID`, AVG(`Deposit`) AS `AVERAGEDEPOSIT` FROM Reserves